Accepted scientific name: Ursus arctos middendorffi (Clinton Hart Merriam, 1896)

 Life span: Around 20 to 25 years in the wild; the oldest recorded male in the wild was 27 and the oldest female 34.
 Around 25 percent of cubs die during their first three years of life.

 Food: Kodiak bears are omnivorous.
 In spring and early summer they eat grasses and forbs along with carrion in the form of animals, such as deer and elk, that have died during the winter.
-Various other plants, seeweeds, berries, nuts, roots, tubers and invertebrates are also eaten.
+Various other plants, seaweeds, berries, nuts, roots, tubers and invertebrates are also eaten.
 It is the five species of salmon found in the archipelago that form the most significant part of the diet.
 These are available through most of the archipelago from May to September.

-Behaviour: Whilst some male bears my remain active thorughout the winter, most bears begin to enter their winter dens in late October.
+Behaviour: Whilst some male bears my remain active throughout the winter, most bears begin to enter their winter dens in late October.
 Cubs are born in the den in January or February.
 Litters are typically of two or three cubs.
 The bears emerge from their dens in May or June.
 The cubs will remain with their mother for three years during which time she will not become pregnant again.
 Females usually become sexually mature at five years and mating usually takes place in May or June, with a single partner.
 The mating pairs may remain together for as little as a couple of days or for as long as two weeks.
 Except for this time and for mothers with cubs Kodiak bears are solitary animals although they do congregate in large groups where concentrated sources of food are available, notably during salmon runs.

 Threats:.
 Climate change, including possible effects upon salmon numbers; energy development projects and associated road-building; and increasing human activity, with a resultant increase in the likelihood of conflicts, are the main threats.
 Hunting seems to be well controlled and within sustainable limits.